chusyntax/chusyntax/README.md

 - 📫 How to reach me **ttheko101@gmail.com**

-- 📄 Know about my experiences [Message me on linkedIn for more info](Message me on linkedIn for more info)

 - ⚡ Fun fact **I am a self taught developer**

 <h3 align="left">Connect with me:</h3>